 History of Woodcote Park

-In 1934, the clubhouse was gutted by fire.
+In 1934, the main clubhouse, tragically, was gutted by fire.
 Beautiful paintings ascribed to Rubens, Verrio, and Zucarelli were lost.
 And splendid groined arches, a wonderful example of early craftsmanship in brickwork, also perished.
-Remarkably, nobody was hurt but little was left of the building.
-Mewès and Davis – the architects responsible for the Pall Mall clubhouse – were commissioned to rebuild it, almost as a ‘replica’ of the Evelyn mansion.
+Remarkably, nobody was hurt but very little remained of the Evelyn mansion.
+Mewès and Davis – the architects renowned for the Pall Mall clubhouse – were commissioned to rebuild it, almost as a ‘replica’ of the Evelyn mansion.
 The new clubhouse opened its doors in 1936.

 In 1963, Lord Mountbatten, the Club’s President, convened a day of celebration to mark the Club’s ‘Golden Jubilee’ of ownership.
 But by the late 1970s, Woodcote Park was in considerable need of investment and came close to being sold off.
 A programme of renovation and upgrades was instigated in the 1980s; that timetable included the opening, for example, of the sizeable Cedars Sports complex in 1989.